 “The move allows me to focus on product development and day-to-day strategy, while Artie, from an operational capability, can move us faster to profitability,” Armstrong said.

-Since the web portal was spun out of Time Warner Inc. (TWX) in 2009, from what Armstrong calls the “worst merger in history,” he’s been working to transform AOL into an ad-based digital- publishing business.
+Since the web portal was spun out of Time Warner Inc. (TWX:US) in 2009, from what Armstrong calls the “worst merger in history,” he’s been working to transform AOL into an ad-based digital- publishing business.
 The company bought the Huffington Post for $315 million last year and invested as much as $300 million in Patch, a local-news division that Armstrong sees commanding about $50 million in sales this year.

 Minson will reorganize the company’s operations into a consumer products group that includes the Internet access business and its e-mail service; content brands including Huffington Post and technology website TechCrunch; and Advertising.com, its business-to-business advertising group.

 Arianna Huffington, editor-in-chief of the Huffington Post, will continue to report directly to Armstrong while the news site’s operations will be overseen by Minson.
 The company’s sales and technology teams will continue to report directly to Armstrong, as well as corporate services groups such as human resources and legal.